auth10/auth10.github.com/_posts/2012-07-19-simpler-wif-integration-for-aspnet-web-application-using-cloud-friendly-appsettings.md

 			-realm urn...ample-app
 			-serviceNamespace auth10-preview

-That will write the values of the above `<appSettings>`.
+That CmdLet will read the FederationMetadata and will fill the values of the configuration settings.
 We also provide a more generic CmdLet: `Set-FederationParametersFromFederationMetadataUrl` and `Set-FederationParametersFromFederationMetadataFile`

 The NuGet will also inject a slightly customized version of the WIF modules using App_Start WebActivator (or if it's NET 3.5 the NuGet will add them under `<httpModules>`).